elusivecodes/fQuery/docs/QuerySet.md

 const clones = query.clone(deep, cloneEvents, cloneData);
 ```

-This method always returns a new *QuerySet* containing the cloned nodes.
+This method returns a new *QuerySet* containing the cloned nodes.

 **Detach**